 So what starts out as 5 pushups could easily turn into twenty or even that 50.
 The important part is to keep the number ridiculously small so that failure is not an option and you get large unbroken streaks of success.

-A very interesting concept in a very well written book.
-INteresting thoughts for anyone who is interested in habits and habit change.
+A very interesting concept in the very well written book “Mini Habits: Smaller Habits, Bigger Results“.
+Interesting thoughts for anyone who is interested in habits and habit change.